MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/reasoning.md

 > [!NOTE]
 > Reasoning models have `reasoning_tokens` as part of `completion_tokens_details` in the model response.
-These are hidden tokens that are not returned as part of the message response content but are used by the model to help generate a final answer your request. `2024-12-01-preview` adds an additional new parameter `reasoning_effort` which can be set to `low`, `medium`, or `high` with the latest `o1` model.
+These are hidden tokens that are not returned as part of the message response content but are used by the model to help generate a final answer to your request. `2024-12-01-preview` adds an additional new parameter `reasoning_effort` which can be set to `low`, `medium`, or `high` with the latest `o1` model.
 The higher the effort setting, the longer the model will spend processing the request, which will generally result in a larger number of `reasoning_tokens`.

 ## Developer messages

-**System messages are not supported** with the **o1 series** reasoning models. `o1` **Version: 2024-12-17** with API version: `2024-12-01-preview` and later adds support for developer messages.
 Functionally developer messages ` "role": "developer"` are the same as system messages.

+- **System messages are not supported** with the **o1 series** reasoning models.
+- `o1-2024-12-17` with API version: `2024-12-01-preview` and later adds support for developer messages.

 Adding a developer message to the previous code example would look as follows: